louis-frayser/Ann-and-Percy/README.md

 I watched the video (by Jonas Bostoen), decided to follow along but in Racket.
 I'm gonna keep playing with this until I understand what it's doing.

-Racket was challenging but nothing like when I recoded this in Haskell.
+Racket was challenging but much easier that recoded this perceptron in Haskell.
 The biggest benefit of Racket was probably the IDE and the ability to use very symbolic function names (matix+ for exp).
-Racket turned out to be pretty slow, however the docs said that typed version would be 25 to 50 times faster,
+Racket turned out to be pretty slow, however the docs said that typed version would be 25 to 50 times faster.

 Haskell took longer to write and was quite difficult to debug  In the end, its performance was equal to Python's, and that was a  simple list implementation of matrices